 Tibet: Shock at Clinton’s Stance on China

-Activists shocked after US Secretary of State Hillary Clinton vowed not to let human rights concerns hinder cooperation with China.
+Amnesty International and a pro-Tibet group voiced shock Friday [20 February 2009] after US Secretary of State Hillary Clinton vowed not to let human rights concerns hinder cooperation with China.